 The team, at the time of writing, is comprised of four members: Associate Professor Morgan Tuimaleali'ifano from the History programme in the School of Social Sciences, Dr. Nawi (Tui) Rakuita from the Oceania Center for Arts, Culture and Pacific Studies, Mr. Sevanaia Sakai and Mr. Eroni Rakuita, both from the School of Development, Government and International Affairs.
 Three members from the region outside Fiji were unfortunately unable to join due to work-related reasons and a fourth had passed away at the commencement of our work.
 We identified and enlisted participation of vanua members with different views and they included Mr. Jone Dakuvula and Dr. Eta Varani-Norton.
-Each were provided with preliminary draft reports for their information as insiders and as members of the same mataqali, Valelevu.
+Each were provided with preliminary draft reports for their information and comments.
+Together with Dr. Tui Rakuita and Mr. Eroni Rakuita, they provided information as insiders and as members of the same mataqali, Valelevu.
 Dr. Tui Rakuita and Mr. Eroni Rakuita are members of the tokatoka Valelevu of the same the mataqali with the same name, Valelevu.
 Mr. Jone Dakuvula and Dr. Varani-Norton are members of the same mataqali, Valelevu and belong to the tokatoka Yautibi.
 It is due to their willingness and frankness to share their hearts and minds with a firm eye to the long-term security and development of the vanua that the outcome of this project must ultimately be assessed.